sbugallo/mastering_python/docs_src/chapters/generators/creating_generators.rst

 once, we have an object that knows how to produce each particular element, one at a time, as they are required.

+In many cases, the resources required to process one element are less than the resources required to store whole sequences.
+Therefore, they can be kept low, making the program more efficient.

 This feature enables lazy computations or heavyweight objects in memory, in a similar manner to what other functional programming languages (Haskell, for instance) provide.
 It would even be possible to work with infinite sequences because the lazy nature of generators allows for such an option.

+A common use case is to stream data buffers with generators (for example, from files).
+They can be paused, resumed, and stopped whenever necessary at any stage of the data processing pipeline without any need to load whole datasets into the program's memory

 1.1.
 A first look at generators
 +++++++++++++++++++++++++++++++